Some blog post ideas are nothing more than a phrase.

 For this one, it was “a pink experience”.
 I was inspired by my previous post on the colour gold but I thought I’d elaborate more with this one.

-I don’t have any personal experiences with the colour pink.
-It’s a lighter shade of my favourite colour, red, but in terms of clothes, I’ve only gone as far as some pink toes and heels on a pair of black socks.
+I don’t think I own any pink things.
+It’s a lighter shade of my favourite colour, red, but in terms of clothes, I’ve only gone as far as some black socks with pink patches on the heels and toes.
 I do like salmon though so maybe that’s something?

 Some facts about the colour pink